-The exams will consist of two five-part questions of 1, 2, 4, 5 and a 12 mark essay question
+The exams will consist of two five-part questions of 1, 2, 4, and 5 marks plus one 12 mark question

 It is a subject that fosters respect and tolerance for the beliefs and values of others.
 In the world of work, employers look for someone with an enquiring mind, an appreciation of different viewpoints, an ability to arrive at clear, balanced decisions.
 This subject opens up a range of opportunities for you and leads in smoothly to the study of Philosophy at A Level.
-There are many famous actors, lawyers, politicians, writers and more who all studied REP, even at university level.